Moderna doubles size of COVID-19 vaccine pediatric study - NewsBreak

 Moderna doubles size of COVID-19 vaccine pediatric study

-Aug 11 (Reuters) - Moderna Inc (MRNA.O) is planning to double the size of an ongoing trial testing its COVID-19 vaccines in children aged six months to less than 12 years.
+(Reuters) - Moderna Inc is planning to double the size of an ongoing trial testing its COVID-19 vaccines in children aged six months to less than 12 years.

-According to updated details on clinical trial record site clinicaltrials.gov, the study will now enroll an estimated 13,275 participants, nearly double the earlier target of 6,975 participants. (https://bit.ly/3ACoHIn)
+According to updated details on clinical trial record site clinicaltrials.gov, the study will now enroll an estimated 13,275 participants, nearly double the earlier target of 6,975 participants. (bit.ly/3ACoHIn)

 The company’s vaccine, which received its emergency authorization for people aged 18 and older in the United States in December, is currently under an FDA review for use in adolescents.

-Rival shot from Pfizer Inc (PFE.N) and its German partner BioNTech (22UAy.DE) was authorized for ages 12 to 15 years earlier this year.
+Rival shot from Pfizer Inc and its German partner BioNTech was authorized for ages 12 to 15 years earlier this year.

 Comments / 0